What is the Key to Success When Paying off Debt?

 I have nothing against these suggestions.
 Heck, I think I’ve written about all of them in the past so I obviously support them.
 I also did each one of them when I was climbing out of credit card debt, so they do work.
 The problem though, is that they can tend to be limited in how effective they’ll be.

 Take cutting expenses for example.
 If you’re up to your eyeballs in debt then trimming the fat will help.
-But you can only cut so much before you’re living in a refrigerator box.
+You can look at things like cheap cell phone plans from the likes of Republic Wireless or Straight Talk which can save you some money, but you can only cut so many things before you’re living in a refrigerator box.
 Yes, having that extra $100 or $200 will help you as you’re paying off debt, but will it really help you pay off debt substantially quicker if you have $50,000 or more in debt?
 I don’t think so.

 You can also try to earn more so you can put more toward paying off the debt but you can work only so many hours in the day.
 However, if you can combine the two, that’s where the magic can happen and give a boost to your debt payoff strategy.